LAST UPDATED 4/24/23 – Predicting Amazing Sunrises and Sunsets

 - What direction the sun will be rising and setting at the location

 Now, depending on what you want to shoot, the answers to these questions may be pretty straight-forward.
-For instance, if all you want to take a picture of is the beautiful sunrise or sunset, then you probably don’t care about finding another subject to shoot with the sunrise or sunset in the picture.
+For instance, if all you want to take a picture of is the beautiful sunrise or sunset, then you probably don’t care about finding another subject to shoot.
 You also likely aren’t too worried about where exactly the sun will rise and set.

-Let’s return to the exercise I used in my article on travel photography, The Art of Travel Photography – Planning Your Shots.
-In that article, I used a shot I am attempting to get at Machu Picchu in Peru to illustrate how to plan your shots in advance of traveling.
+Let’s return to the exercise I used in my article on Planning Your Shots.
+In that article, I used a shot I wanted to get at Machu Picchu in Peru as an example.
+I explained how I research the shots I want to take before I travel.
 Among the questions that I mentioned you will need to answer in your planning are the following:

 - Which direction will I need to shoot?